mhlotto/go-scitt-scrapi/README.md

 - `-message "text"` to change the payload used for the generated COSE_Sign1.
 - `-out receipt.cose` to write the returned receipt to a file.
 - `-sbom fixtures/sbom/sample-cyclonedx.json` to send an SBOM; `-wrap-sbom=false` sends raw SBOM (server wraps), `-wrap-sbom=true` signs locally and sends COSE.
+- `-vex fixtures/vex/sample-vex.json` to send a VEX/CSAF-style advisory (wrapped and signed locally).

 ### 2b) Register with curl (if you already have a COSE_Sign1 blob)